ENCCS/julia-for-hpda/content/regression.rst

 Exercises
 ---------

-.. exercise:: simple regression 1
+.. todo:: simple regression 1

    Run the code in the `Simple regression example`_ above and see what prediction errors you get.
    Look through the code and think about what the various steps do.

-.. exercise:: simple regression 2a
+.. todo:: simple regression 2a

    In the `Simple regression example`_, experiment with the settings to change the sampling frequency, level of noise imposed on the data and fraction of the data that is used for training